 Laura Anne Harris talks to David Farrier about using humour and reenactments in documentaries, developing the film’s aesthetic, and homophobia.
+Read our book about modern documentary cinema, In their own words: Documentary masters.

 Tickled, a surprising expose of a competitive tickling league in the US, begins lightheartedly but quickly turns dark and troubling.
 This film emphasizes that people can leverage their anonymity on the internet in a way that can have crippling effects on average people who are just looking to make some money to support themselves.
 The film reveals the leader of the tickling league would start harassing participants online who wanted to leave the group.
 The film serves as a cautionary tale in our current internet age.